apple-fritter/celebration/README.md

 ```

 #### [unclefill.sh](https://github.com/apple-fritter/celebration/blob/main/root/unclefill.sh)
-`unclefill.sh` quickly fills a target file with a specified input pattern, making it useful for generating large amounts of sample data for testing or demonstration purposes.
+Quickly fills a target file with a specified input pattern, making it useful for generating large amounts of sample data for testing or demonstration purposes.
 ```
 Start Script
 |